The Technical Short Courses for the 2018 AMOS Conference have been selected and are now open for registration.

 - Kyle Pula, Research Scientist, CACI

-- Richard Linares, Assistant Professor, University of Minnesota
+- Richard Linares, Assistant Professor, Massachusetts Institute of Technology

 - Roberto Furfaro, Associate Professor, University of Arizona